Golem: Golem of Vilna

-A similar tradition relates to the Vilna Gaon or "the saintly genius from Vilnius" (1720–1797).
-Rabbi Chaim Volozhin (Lithuania 1749–1821) reported in an introduction to Sifra de Tzeniuta that he once presented to his teacher, the Vilna Gaon, ten different versions of a certain passage in the Sefer Yetzira and asked the Gaon to determine the correct text.
+A similar tradition relates to the Vilna Gaon, "the saintly genius from Vilnius" (1720–1797).
+Rabbi Chaim Volozhin (1749–1821) reported in an introduction to Sifra de Tzeniuta that he once presented to his teacher, the Vilna Gaon, ten different versions of a certain passage in the Sefer Yetzira and asked the Gaon to determine the correct text.
 The Gaon immediately identified one version as the accurate rendition of the passage.

 The amazed student then commented to his teacher that, with such clarity, he should easily be able to create a live human.
 The Gaon affirmed Rabbi Chaim's assertion and said that he once began to create a person when he was a child, under the age of 13, but during the process, he received a sign from Heaven ordering him to desist because of his youth.